S1llySully/S1llySully/README.md

-errr read my github for more info idk
+errr read my rentry for more info idk